liemma/4761-project/README.md

 - `notebooks/`
   Exploratory notebooks for preprocessing, analysis, and plotting.
 These are not required to run the packaged script.

+  Also, notebooks hippocampus_eval.ipynb and Eval_whole_section.ipynb provide analysis and visualization of gene expression features of AW-HMRF clustering and parcellation, which is worth playing around with.

 ## System Requirements

 ### Python version